Born: January 06, 1955

 Date of Birth: January 6, 1955

 This led to a stint on the popular television comedy series, Not the Nine O'Clock News, for which he wrote and acted.
-For his performance in the comedy series, Atkinson personally won a British Academy Award and was named BBC Personality of the Year.
+For his performance in the comedy series, Rowan personally won a British Academy Award and was named BBC Personality of the Year.
 Using this experience, Atkinson continued to work in television with Curtis, with whom he created the comedy series, Blackadder, in 1983.
 Playing a variety of Blackadder characters throughout England's history, the show became a favorite among the British and American audiences alike.
 Billed as a "situation tragedy" on the BBC, it ran three seasons and later spawned a couple of specials.

-Atkinson made his major feature film bow with a small, yet comical role in the James Bond thriller, Never Say Never Again.
+Rowan made his major feature film bow with a small, yet comical role in the James Bond thriller, Never Say Never Again.
 In the late '80s he starred in a few films penned by Curtis.
 It was while they were filming The Tall Guy that Atkinson and Curtis created Mr. Bean, an average British Joe with a clumsy nature and a nasty streak and launched a series.
 With virtually no dialogue, the comedy and its star became famous worldwide.
 Running for six years, Mr. Bean developed a cult following and by the late '90s had spawned a feature film.

-Although he made strong showings in films like The Witches and Four Weddings and a Funeral, and lent his voice to the popular animated feature, The Lion King, Atkinson went back to television, with a new series, The Thin Blue Line.
+Although he made strong showings in films like The Witches and Four Weddings and a Funeral, and lent his voice to the popular animated feature, The Lion King, Rowan went back to television, with a new series, The Thin Blue Line.
 Based on the comical adventures of a police station, the show didn't fare well with audiences and only lasted two seasons.

 With wife Sunetra Sastry, Atkinson has fathered two children, Lily and Benejamin.
 While not on set, he focuses his attention on fast cars and writes for CAR, a British car magazine.

 Top Funny Comedian: The Movie (2017)